lavpcm/lavpcm/README.md

 - 🌟 lead and *help other people* to achieve their goals;

 ## peculiarity ❓ ༘ ˚⋆ !
 I have many **strange socks**, with various different themes 🧦 I’m not exactly sure when this ‘hobby’ started, but collecting them has become a peculiar passion.
 Even my closest friends have been affected; I gift socks to the people I love whenever I have the chance.
-Socks with cats, from movies and TV shows, with food prints, and my favorites, the basketball team socks: I have a considerable amount of them for someone who has never watched a single NBA game 😅🏀
+Socks with cats, from movies and TV shows, with food prints and, my favorites, the basketball team socks: I have a considerable amount of them for someone who has never watched a single NBA game 😅🏀

 ## knowledge 📚 ⋆ ✧. ୭
 - 💻 Python (basic)